Dyrcona/gitdemo/Concepts/Commits.md

 > Staged changes for a particular file can be removed from the index via
 > `git restore --staged <filepath>`.
 >
-> You can view the current state of the index via `git diff --staged`.
+> You can view the current state of the index via `git diff --cached`.

 ## git commit ##